fcarvalhopacheco/HOW2/4.nvim_lua/nvim_lua.md

     ```

+## Initial Configuration

-2. Navigate to config folder:
+1. Navigate to config folder:

     ```sh
     cd ~/.config
     ```

-3. Create the `/nvim` folder and navigate to it.
+2. Create the `/nvim` folder and navigate to it.

     ```sh